gawati/gawati-docs/docs/source/setup/setup-essentials.rst

 Running the installer twice will complete our default installation, assuming you will access your server with the URL *https://my.gawati.local*.
-You will have to make sure that *my.gawati.local* resolves to your server IP locally.
+You will have to make sure that both *my.gawati.local* and *media.my.gawati.local* resolve to your server IP locally.

 .. note::
    The Installer will automatically set the Admin passwords for the 2 eXist instances